 - More than three districts that are geographically connected cannot have branches of the same RRB.

 - First established in India in 1996.

-- The private sector is in charge of organising these
+- The private sector is in charge of organizing these

 - The primary goal of Local Area Banks is to make a profit.

-- Local Area Banks are licenced under the 1956 Companies Act.
+- Local Area Banks are licensed under the 1956 Companies Act.

 There are now only 4 local banks, all of which are in South India.

 Certain banks are introduced for specific purposes only.
 Such banks are called specialized banks.
 These include:

 Small Industries Development Bank of India (SIDBI) – Loan for a small scale industry or business can be taken from SIDBI.
 Financing small industries with modern technology and equipment’s is done with the help of this bank